kanboard/kanboard/doc/api-json-rpc.markdown

 ### User API

 - Access to the API with the user credentials (username and password)
+- You can also generate a personal access token instead of your password
 - Application role and project permissions are checked for each procedure
 - A user session is created on the server
 - Example of possible clients: native mobile/desktop application, command line utility, etc...